Singular-degenerate parabolic systems with the conormal boundary condition on the upper half space: Systems with simple coefficients

 Let $z_0 =(t_0, x_0) \in \overline{\R^{d+1}_+}$ and $R > 0$.
 We consider the homogeneous system

 with the conormal boundary condition

 Our goal is to derive Lipschitz estimates for (\ref{eq:simplehom})-(\ref{eq:conormalsimplehom}).
 We begin with the following Caccioppoli-type lemma.

-\begin{lem} Let $0 < r < R, z_0 = (t_0,x_0) \in \overline{\R^{d+1}_+}$, and $u \in \mathcal{H}^1_2(Q_R^+(z_0), \mu)$ be a weak solution to \eqref{eq:simplehom}-\eqref{eq:conormalsimplehom} in $Q_R^+(z_0)$.
+\begin{lem} Let $0 < r < R, z_0 = (t_0,x_0) \in \overline{\R^{d+1}_+}$, and $u \in \mathcal{H}^1_2(Q_R^+(z_0), \mu; \R^n)$ be a weak solution to \eqref{eq:simplehom}-\eqref{eq:conormalsimplehom} in $Q_R^+(z_0)$.
 Then $u_t \in L_2(Q_r^+(z_0))$ and

-where $N=N(d,n,\alpha,\kappa) > 0$. \end{lem} The proof is standard; see, for example, the argument in \cite[p.
+where $N=N(\kappa) > 0$. \end{lem} The proof is standard; see, for example, the argument in \cite[p.
 1082-1084]{DongKimSIAM2011}.
 For the first inequality, we test the equation by $u\varphi^2$, where $\varphi$ is an appropriately chosen smooth cutoff function.
-For the second inequality, we test the equation by $u_t \varphi_k^2$, where $\varphi_k$ are appropriately chosen smooth cutoff functions with expanding supports.
-We then use the first inequality and an iteration argument.
-As in the proof of Theorem \ref{thm:L2solv}, one can use the Steklov averages to justify taking $u\varphi^2$ as test functions.
-By considering finite differences with respect to $t$ and $x'$ in equation (\ref{eq:simplehom}) and iterating the estimates in Lemma \ref{lem:caccioppoli}, we have \begin{lem} In the setting of Lemma {\rm \ref{lem:caccioppoli}}, for any $I,J \geq 0$, we have that $\partial_t^I D_{x'}^J u \in \mathcal{H}^1_2(Q_r^+(z_0), \mu)$ and $\partial_t^I D_{x'}^J u$ is a weak solution to \eqref{eq:simplehom}-\eqref{eq:conormalsimplehom} in $Q_R^+(z_0)$.
-Moreover,
+As in the proof of Theorem \ref{thm:L2solv}, one can use the Steklov averages to justify taking $u\varphi^2$ as a test function.
+For the second inequality, note that Steklov averages $u_h$ are solutions to \eqref{eq:simplehom}-\eqref{eq:conormalsimplehom} on $(t_0-R^2+h,t_0)\times D_{R}^+(x_0)$.
+We then test the equation for $u_h$ by $(\partial_t u_h) \varphi_k^2$, where $\varphi_k$ are appropriately chosen smooth cutoff functions with expanding supports, and use an iteration argument combined with the first inequality.
+This proves the second inequality with $u_h$ instead of $u$ on the left hand side.
+We then pass to a limit along a subsequence as $h \to 0^+$.
+Note that the second inequality holds if the coefficients are merely measurable and independent of $t$, and for the first inequality, we used only that $a_0$ does not depend on $t$.